 General Valuation Policy: We value our investments in accordance with the requirements of the 1940 Act.
 As discussed more fully below, we value securities for which market quotations are readily available and reliable at their market value.
-We value all other securities and assets at fair value as determined in good faith by our Board of Directors.
+We value all other securities and assets at fair value as determined in good faith by our Board of Directors

-We adopted guidance for fair value measurements on October 1, 2008.
-In part, this guidance defines fair value, establishes a framework for measuring fair value, and expands disclosures about assets and liabilities measured at fair value.
-The guidance provides a consistent definition of fair value that focuses on exit price in the principal, or most advantageous, market and prioritizes, within a measurement of fair value, the use of market-based inputs over entity-specific inputs.
-The guidance also establishes the following three-level hierarchy for fair value measurements based upon the transparency of inputs to the valuation of an asset or liability as of the measurement date.
+We adopted ASC 820 on October 1, 2008.
+In part, ASC 820 defines fair value, establishes a framework for measuring fair value and expands disclosures about assets and liabilities measured at fair value.
+ASC 820 provides a consistent definition of fair value that focuses on exit price in the principal, or most advantageous, market and prioritizes, within a measurement of fair value, the use of market-based inputs over entity-specific inputs.
+ASC 820 also establishes the following three-level hierarchy for fair value measurements based upon the transparency of inputs to the valuation of an asset or liability as of the measurement date.

-- Level 1 inputs to the valuation methodology are quoted prices (unadjusted) for identical assets or liabilities in active markets; - Level 2-inputs to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.
-Level 2 inputs are in those markets for which there are few transactions, the prices are not current, little public information exists or instances where prices vary substantially over time or among brokered market makers; and - Level 3 inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+- Level 1-inputs to the valuation methodology are quoted prices (unadjusted) for identical assets or liabilities in active markets; - Level 2-inputs to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.
+Level 2 inputs are in those markets for which there are few transactions, the prices are not current, little public information exists or instances where prices vary substantially over time or among brokered market makers; and - Level 3-inputs to the valuation methodology are unobservable and significant to the fair value measurement.
 Unobservable inputs are those inputs that reflect our own assumptions that market participants would use to price the asset or liability based upon the best available information.

-See Note 3, "Investments" in the accompanying notes to the condensed consolidated financial statements for additional information regarding fair value measurements.
+See Note 3, "Investments" in the accompanying notes to our condensed consolidated financial statements included elsewhere in this report for additional information regarding fair value measurements and our adoption of ASC 820.